thingsboard/thingsboard.github.io/docs/pe/user-guide/rbac.md

 supervisors-create-read-only-user:
     0:
         image: /images/user-guide/security/rbac/supervisors-create-read-only-user-1-pe.png
-        title: 'Choose "Customer Users" in the "Groups" tab "Users" page;'
+        title: 'Select "Customer Users" on the "Groups" tab on the "Users" page of the user Jane;'
     1:
         image: /images/user-guide/security/rbac/supervisors-create-read-only-user-2-pe.png
-        title: 'Click "+" at the top right of the screen to add user.
-Input email address, for example, we will use bob@thingsboard.io, click "Add";'
+        title: 'Click "+" at the top right of the screen to add new user.
+Input email address, for example, we will use bob@thingsboard.io, then click "Add";'
     2:
         image: /images/user-guide/security/rbac/supervisors-create-read-only-user-3-pe.png
         title: 'In the opened window you can see the user activation link, click "OK";'
     3:
         image: /images/user-guide/security/rbac/supervisors-create-read-only-user-5-pe.png
-        title: 'Now, click at the created user.
-At the right top of the screen you shall see the "Pen" icon, click on it to enter edit mode;'
+        title: 'Now, click on the created user.
+At the right top of the screen you shall see the "pen" icon.
+Click on it to enter edit mode;'
     4:
         image: /images/user-guide/security/rbac/supervisors-create-read-only-user-6-pe.png
         title: 'Check the box "Always fullscreen" and choose "End User Dashboard" in the "Default dashboard" line.
 Then save changes;'